The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The Tower of London is known as the site of some gruesome events, but doesn’t it look pretty here?
 The artist, Albert Goodwin, was an English landscape painter who studied with the Pre-Raphaelites and was most prolific in watercolors.
 His oil paintings are much rarer, but this one still shows his preferred blue color palette.
 Goodwin is said to have been influenced by Turner, and that’s very evident here.

-Trafalgar Square is an important public square in London.
+Trafalgar Square is an important public square and another London landmark in painting.
 It was named for the famous Napoleonic Naval battle of Trafalgar, in which Admiral Horatio Nelson was the hero.
-That big column you see in the middle of the image supports of the statue of Nelson.
+That big column you see in the middle of the image supports the statue of Nelson.
 However, that’s not the only patriotic thing going on here.
-The scene depicts celebrations that took place on the night of November 11, 1918, to celebrate the Armistice – the official end of World War One.
-I love how a few scattered fireworks light up the otherwise-dim evening sky in the upper half of the painting.
+The scene depicts celebrations that took place on the night of November 11, 1918, to celebrate the Armistice – the official end of World War I. I love how a few scattered fireworks light up the otherwise-dim evening sky in the upper half of the painting.
 As a bonus, several other London landmarks are visible on the skyline.
 How many can you identify?

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!